terra-money/validator-profiles/validators/terravaloper1ygwhuksjq3nymd9n8kmceaxd3vxv97u7ja33aj/README.md

  ![freshluna logo](freshluna-logo.png)

 # <moniker>
 Since 2019, FreshLuna runs on bare metal in a SSAE16 SOC2 certified Tier 3 datacenter with geographically distributed private sentry nodes, YubiHSM2 hardware protected keys, with 24/7 monitoring, alerting, and analytics.
+Besides Terra, we run validators in more than 16 other blockchains.
+Please visit our website for more info.

 ## Our Architecture

-We run a validator and multiple sentry nodes in different continents.
-Not only for Terra, but for more than 16 other blockchains.
+The FreshLUNA validator is connected to our private sentry nodes in different continents.

 - 99.999% Network SLA (250+ Gb/second of Tier-1 bandwidth from several providers and hundreds of network peers)
 - Power Redundancy: N+1 (100% Power Uptime SLA, with Caterpillar Diesel Generators and UPS battery backups)